Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • How the vehicle would be used

-Insurance fraud is a crime no matter how you slice it.
-Even the “little white lie” you tell to get a lower rate can lead to harmful consequences.
+Insurance fraud is a crime, no matter how you slice it.
+Even the “little white lie” you tell to get a lower rate can have harmful consequences.
 That kind of willful misrepresentation of facts is known as “rate evasion” and is a $16 billion annual expense to auto insurers.

 Colorado has employed an Insurance Fraud Unit to investigate fraudulent activity throughout the state.
 According to the Attorney General’s Office,

-The Unit also works closely with other agencies including the National Insurance Crime Bureau (NICB), Colorado Division of Insurance, FBI, and local police departments.
+The Unit works with the NICB, Division of Insurance, FBI, and local police to combat fraud and enforce insurance laws statewide.

 They are working to eliminate insurance fraud in the state.